 Urist McLegendaryArmorsmith cancels Taking a Break in the Caverns: Interrupted by Giant Cave Spider.

 "What is that magma doing there?
 What are these 'dangerous terrain' cancella... oh my god, there's a baby on fire."

 A vile force of darkness has arrived!
 "Oh no, I have no military or traps or anything to defend myself!"

 One-Man Army: With enough training and good enough weapons and armor, a lone dwarf can reduce entire hordes of Goblins to literal pulp.
 1 dwarf VS 100 goblins ?
-It's even possible to curbstomb the 100 goblins with one entire dwarf.
+It's possible to curbstomb the 100 goblins with just one dwarf.